isb-cgc/readthedocs/docs/source/sections/data/BEATAML_about.rst

 Accessing the BEATAML1.0 Data in Google BigQuery
 ------------------------------------------------

 Information about the ISB-CGC BEATAML Google BigQuery tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with PROGRAM filter BEATAML.
-To learn more about this tool, see section `ISB-CGC BigQuery Table Search <../BigQueryTableSearchUI.html>`_.
+To learn more about this tool, see documentation section `ISB-CGC BigQuery Table Search <../BigQueryTableSearchUI.html>`_.

 The BEATAML tables are in project isb-cgc-bq.
+To learn more about how to view and query tables in the Google BigQuery console, see documentation section `ISB-CGC BigQuery Tables <../BigQuery.html>`_.

 - Data set BEATAML contains the latest tables for each data type.
 - Data set BEATAML_versioned contains previously released tables, as well as the most current table.